Nope, not without a valid one. There's no skirting around the system, but if you've misplaced it, there might be hope.

 Get directly to the DMV for a temporary license

 This is the first logical step to do because even if it's not possible to obtain the proper and full driver license right away, since the DMV will at least issue a temporary paper license.

 That, combined with another form of photo ID—even a library or Costco card—should be enough for the car rental agency to honor the reservation.

 (Of course, I've also had reps hand me keys without checking my license because I was a loyalty member.
 I'm not sure that makes me feel comfortable.
 This might be worth a shot in extreme scenarios: Joining the loyalty program and using a kiosk to rent the car.
 It won't help you if you get pulled over, though.)

 But, I guess, I dunno, sometimes you're just stupid and lose it en route?

-Journalist Julie Schwietert Collazo has some good advice in this instance: File a police report.
+Whether it's been lost or stolen, journalist Julie Schwietert Collazo has some good advice in this instance: File a police report.